arceos-hypervisor/arceos-umhv/README.md

-# ArceOS-VMM
+# Axvisor - Unified Modular ArceOS-based Hypervisor

 Let's build a VMM (Virtual Machine Minotor or hypervisor) upon [ArceOS](https://github.com/arceos-org/arceos) unikernel!

 Overall architecture overview can be found [here](doc/README.md).

-Refer to these [discussions](https://github.com/arceos-hypervisor/arceos-umhv/discussions) to gain insights into the thoughts and future development directions of this project.
+Refer to these [discussions](https://github.com/arceos-hypervisor/axvisor/discussions) to gain insights into the thoughts and future development directions of this project.

 ## Preparation